NVIDIA/aistore/docs/etl.md

     - name: server
       image: quay.io/user/md5_server:v1
       ports:
+        - name: default
-        - containerPort: 80
+          containerPort: 80
       command: ['/code/server.py', '--listen', '0.0.0.0', '--port', '80']
 ```

-The important note here is that the server listens on port `80` that is also specified in `ports.containerPort`.
+**Important**: the server listens on the same port as specified in `ports.containerPort`.
-This is extremely important so that target can know what port it must contact the transformation pod.
+This is required, as a target needs to know precise address of the ETL container.

 Another note is that we pass additional parameters via the `annotations` field.
 We specified the communication type and wait time (for the pod to start).